etingof/snmpsim/README.txt

 The .snmprec files served by the multiplex module can not include references to variation modules.

+Simulator can use each of these files only once through its configured timeline.
+To make it cycling over them, use 'wrap' option.

 In cases when automatic, time-based .snmprec multiplexing is not applicable for simulation purposes, .snmprec selection can be configured: